 The other major issue I had with the film is not really a criticism, but the fact is that there are many twists to this tale.
 Perhaps this is entirely part of Rian Johnson’s strategy, the twists happen so fast and frequently that the viewer has little time to absorb their impact let alone process how they have irrevocably shifted the Star Wars universe.
 And after spending most of the runtime deconstructing this mythological universe, Johnson spends little time piecing it back together at the end.
 The end result is something that is truly rare in the realm of modern franchise blockbuster filmmaking in that I have absolutely no clue as to where the franchise goes next.
 It is an exciting and refreshing thing to experience, if only for its rarity, but it also frustratingly had me leaving the movie with very little resolution.

 As a result, The Last Jedi is easily the most interesting film in the Star Wars canon which makes it exceedingly hard to pinpoint in terms of where it stands in relation to the other movies in the canon.
 It is safe to say that traditionalist legacy fans and those generally allergic to tension and change are going to be uncomfortable with this movie, if not outright hostile to it.
 But ultimately The Last Jedi promises an uncertain and wide open future to the series that left this viewer desperate to see where it goes next.
 J.J.
-Abrams has a tall task making Episode IX fulfills the incredible promise that this iconoclastic instalment has created.
+Abrams has a tall task making sure Episode IX fulfills the incredible promise that this iconoclastic instalment has created.
 And I wait with bated breath.

 Also all hail the Porgs!